By Erin Paterson, an Adopt4Life Community Parent -

 We didn't have anything ready when we brought our baby home for the first time.
-Most people have nine months to prepare for their infant's arrival; we had three days from getting the call to walking into our house as new parents, close to midnight, on a warm June evening.
-Everything had been so rushed there hadn't even been a chance to let our families know we were coming home with our baby.
+Most people have nine months to prepare for their infant's arrival, we had three days.
+We walked into our house as new parents close to midnight on a warm June evening.
+Everything had been so rushed there hadn't even been a chance to let our families know we were coming home.

 We slept that first night with the lights on, too nervous to turn them off in case our baby needed us.
 As first-time parents the days and weeks following were focused on the tasks of caring for a newborn: Figuring out feeding times, nap schedules, and diaper sizes.
 Learning to cope with the sudden lack of sleep.
 Trying to interpret the cries of our child.

 That first month, I’d sit on the couch feeding our daughter in the loneliness of the late-night hours, trying not to think about the fact that we might have to give her back—afraid of fully bonding with her, in case her birth mother changed her mind during the 28-day waiting period.
 That was just one of our many fears that tinged the first year of our daughter’s life.

 As adoptive parents we had a wide range of concerns to deal with, above and beyond the everyday responsibilities of caring for our daughter.
 There were times when I felt overwhelmed by feelings of sorrow that I struggled to understand.
 I had never heard of post-adoption depression and would think to myself: How can I feel sad when my dreams of being a mom have finally come true?